olneyhymn/ulsterworldly.com/content/post/blackstone-church.md

 > The wedding of Miss Dorothy Longenecker and Mr. Joseph Barron Hopper took place Thursday, July 19 at 7:30 o'clock in the Presbyterian Church, Blackstone.
 The ceremony was performed by the bridegroom's father, assisted by the Rev. Thomas A. Fry, pastor of the church.

-> The bride's parents, the Rev. and Mrs.]' Hershey Longenecker, who were formerly of Mt.
+> The bride's parents, the Rev. and Mrs. J. Hershey Longenecker, who were formerly of Mt.
 Joy, Pa., and St. Louis, Mo., respectively, are Presbyterian missionaries to the Belgian Congo, temporarily residing at Mission Court, this city.
 The Rev. Dr. and Mrs. Joseph Hopper, parents of the bridegroom, served as missionaries to Korea.
 Dr. Hopper is now pastor of the Royal Oak Presbyterian Church, Marion.

 > The bride, who was given in marriage by her father, wore a gown of white satin fashioned with a white marquisette yoke, fitted bodice and long tight sleeves.
 The full skirt ended in a wide circular train.
 Her fingertip veil of illusion fell from a Juliet cap of matching satin.
 She carried a shower bouquet of white gladioli and swainsona.